fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 ## Things We'll Miss About SAS In Star Alliance {#sas-star-alliance}

 We are all going to miss certain perks from SAS being a Star Alliance member.
 Here's our top list.
-What's on your list?
+What's on yours?
 Feel free to send us your suggestions!

 *Note: links are clickable.
 It'll open a new tab and perform a search in AwardFares.*